ukceh-rse/gridded_data_tips/INSTALL_INSTRUCTIONS.md

 You can `uv python pin` and add a version file https://github.com/astral-sh/uv/issues/6780

-This doesn't affect the behaviour of `uv add cartopy` / `uv sync` though
+This doesn't affect the behaviour of `uv add cartopy` / `uv sync` though...

 TBC